 Rigel is committed to increasing the diversity of our Board of Directors.
-We believe that the mission of our company is best served by a Board of Directors that both fosters and embodies diversity in all its dimensions, including gender, social, and cultural diversity, and equally elevates voices from different backgrounds and perspectives.
+We believe that the mission of the Company is best served by a Board of Directors that both fosters and embodies diversity in all its dimensions, including gender, social, and cultural diversity, and equally elevates voices from different backgrounds and perspectives.
 Currently, in addition to the skills, attributes, and experience described below for each nominee and each director, our Board includes three female directors, one of whom is Black, and one director who is both Latinx and a member of the lesbian, bisexual, gay and transgender community.

-Board Diversity Matrix
+Board Diversity Matrix Total Number of Directors: 7

 Female Male Non-Binary Gender Undisclosed

-Gender Identity (8 directors total) Demographic Background: 3 5
+Gender Identity Demographic Background: 3 4

 African American or Black 1

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American

-Asian - -
+Asian

-Hispanic or Latinx - 1 - -
+Hispanic or Latinx 1

-Native Hawaiian or Pacific Islander - -
+Native Hawaiian or Pacific Islander

-White 2 4 - -
+White 2 3

 LGBTQ+ 1

-Did not disclose demographic background - -
+Did not disclose demographic background

-NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2026 ANNUAL MEETING
+NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2027 ANNUAL MEETING